ProjectKorra/ProjectKorraWiki/source/general/faq.rst

 How do I get the bending sideboard that shows my bound abilities?
 =================================================================

-ProjectKorra currently doesn't come with a bending sideboard.
+Some server softwares like folia.
+Do not have scoreboards.
 You'd have to install a side plugin for this.
 The well-known side plugins JedCore and ProjectAddons come with bending boards, but they also include a myriad of addon abilities.
 The download links for both side plugins can be found below; to install them you'd download the .jar file and put it in your server's "plugins" folder.